 Practicing faith / religion is not at the forefront for most because we are fixated on worldly affairs.
-Let us look at how we can get back to a more divine state, rather than a temporal one.
+Should we go back to a divine state, rather than a temporal one?
+I believe we must.

-Work has taken a considerable amount of our time & energy.
+Work can take a considerable amount of our time & energy.
 The stress we bring on ourselves to meet deadlines and quotas has become toxic.
 The amount of time spent commuting & working has left us drained.
-Set boundaries on your time, only you can say No.

 Excessive time working has diminished quality time with our family to connect and inspire each other.
 The family is such an indispensable part of human society, lets nurture it.

-Do you catch yourself instantaneously checking your phone with every beep, buzz, and notification light?
+Checking our phone with every beep, buzz, and notification light?
 We do this upon waking, while driving, at work, at the dinner table.
-Even though we are connected with people more than ever via text, email, WhatsApp, Marco Polo, Instagram, and Twitter, such connections have become vapid & inane distractions for most leaving us spiritually impoverished.
+Even though we are connected with people more than ever via social media, such connections have become vapid & inane distractions for most, leaving us spiritually impoverished.

-We must reconnect with humanity on a meaningful level and cut back on worldly musings; surely that would allow for expanding our spiritual growth and connection with Allah (swt) and society.
+Reconnecting with humanity on a meaningful level; surely that would allow for expanding our spiritual growth and connection with Allah (swt) and society.

 Imam Ali (a.s.) said, “Poverty of the soul is the most evil poverty.”[Ghurar al-Hikam, no. 6547]